 First, I should say that although I'm not a fan of the term, I'm a Millennial myself.
 And I recognize that what Mosher says here probably represents the views of a lot of people in our age group.

-While Mosher and I may not share my enthusiasm for cars, we're actually on the same page about quite a few things — and he says many things Jalopnik has been saying about Millennials, cars and sustainability for some time.
+While Mosher and I may not share my enthusiasm for cars, we're actually more on the same page than I thought we'd be — and he says many things Jalopnik has been saying about Millennials, cars and sustainability for some time.

 I'll start with where I disagree, because that's the easiest part.
 Mosher says that although he grew up around a repair shop and knows how to fix cars, he no longer cares about driving and would prefer cars that drive themselves.
 He says he'd rather be in the back seat watching Finding Nemo with the kids than up behind the wheel risking his life.
 "Get rid of the driver," he says.
 "We don't need to drive, robots are better at it."